 (a) Demonstrated site control.
 The Applicant shall provide evidence that the Project site is at the time of Application submission within the control of the Applicant or Project Sponsor.
-A current title report, or, for projects that will be located on Native American Trust Lands, a Land Title Status Report from the Bureau of Indian Affairs or an attorney's opinion regarding chain of title and current title status, dated no more than ninety (90) days prior to Application deadline as provided in section 5030, shall be submitted with all applications for the purposes of this requirement.
+A current preliminary or final title report, or, for projects that will be located on Native American Trust Lands, a Land Title Status Report from the Bureau of Indian Affairs or an attorney's opinion regarding chain of title and current title status, all of which shall be dated no more than ninety (90) days prior to Application deadline as provided in section 5030, shall be submitted with all applications for the purposes of this requirement.A commitment for title insurance or a title insurance document are not acceptable substitutions for a preliminary title report, final title report, or a title report.